lindaprotocol/documentation-en/docs/contracts/contract.md

         // do something
 }
 ```
-If you want to use TRON address of string type (TLLM21wteSPs4hKjbxgmH1L6poyMjeTbHm) please refer to (2-4-7,2-4-8).
+If you want to use LINDA address of string type (TLLM21wteSPs4hKjbxgmH1L6poyMjeTbHm) please refer to (2-4-7,2-4-8).

 ### Special Constants Differ from Ethereum

 #### Currency
-Like solidity supports ETH, TRON VM supports trx and sun, 1 trx = 1000000 sun, case sensitive, only support lower case. tron-studio supports trx and sun, remix does not support trx and sun.
+Like solidity supports ETH, LINDA VM supports lind and sun, 1 lind = 1000000 sun, case sensitive, only support lower case. linda-studio supports lind and sun, remix does not support lind and sun.
-We recommend to use tron-studio instead of remix to build TRON smart contract.
+We recommend to use linda-studio instead of remix to build LINDA smart contract.

 #### Block Related
 - block.blockhash (uint blockNumber) returns (bytes32): specified block hash, can only apply to the latest 256 blocks and current block excluded